rahulsanjay009/remarcable_rahul_2025/README.md

 ```
 The application should be running at `http://127.0.0.1:8000/`.

+### 8. Running the Frontend
+The front-end application is integrated with Django and serves static files, running on http://127.0.0.1:8000/.
+Ensure your React build is correctly placed inside the Django static directory.

 ## Troubleshooting
 If you encounter issues, check:
 - That virtual environment is activated.